25prabhu10/notes/docs/Concepts/AWS/Amazon_S3.md

 ## S3 Lifecycle Rules

-- Transition actions: It defines when objects are transitioned to another storage class.
+- Transition actions: It defines when objects are transitioned to another storage class
   - Move objects to Standard IA class 60 days after creation
   - Move to Glacier for archiving after 6 months
 - Expiration actions: configure objects to expire (delete) after some time